aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/get-paper-width-and-height-of-page-setup-of-worksheet/_index.md

 ## **Possible Usage Scenarios**

-Sometimes, you need to know the width and height of paper size as it has been set in the page setup of the worksheet.
+Sometimes, you need to know the width and height of a paper size as set in the page setup of the worksheet.
 Please use the [**GetPaperWidth()**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getpaperwidth/) and [**GetPaperHeight()**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getpaperheight/) methods for this purpose.

 ## **Get Paper Width and Height of Page Setup of Worksheet**

-The following sample code explains the usage of [**GetPaperWidth()**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getpaperwidth/) and [**GetPaperHeight()**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getpaperheight/) methods.
-It first changes the paper size to *A2* and then finds the width and height of the paper, then it changes it to *A3*, *A4*, *Letter* and finds the width and height of paper respectively.
+The following sample code demonstrates the usage of [**GetPaperWidth()**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getpaperwidth/) and [**GetPaperHeight()**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getpaperheight/) methods.
+It first changes the paper size to *A2* and prints the width and height of the paper, then changes it to *A3*, *A4*, and *Letter*, printing the corresponding dimensions each time.

 ### **Sample Code**